tequreq/security/bloodhound.md

 defaults neoj4 bloodhound

 Note:
-In cobalt can use powerpick and in meterpreter use "load powershell" and can run items in memory but still needs to save to disk
+In cobalt can use powerpick or powershell-import and in meterpreter use "load powershell" and can run items in memory but still needs to save to disk

 Note: Default Location
 /usr/lib/bloodhound/resources/app/Ingestors/SharpHound.exe